Athira-M-Chandran/FastAPI_/README.md

 print(book.title)  # Output: My Book
 print(book.authors[0].name)  # Output: Author 1
 ```
+8. **Customizing Pydantic Models:**

+- You can customize Pydantic models by overriding built-in methods or adding custom methods and properties.

 ### Pydantic Models - Response Model

 To define a Pydantic model as a response model, follow these steps: